 So whatever you sell — donuts or digital downloads — setting up shop online is easy with WP.

 Top 6 Free WordPress E-Commerce Plugins

 Today, we’ll take a look at the six most popular WordPress e-commerce plugins (the good news is, they’re all free).

-Powering an impress 42% of all e-commerce with over 3 million active installs, WooCommerce is by far and away the most popular e-commerce plugin.
+Powering 42% of all e-commerce sites with over 3 million active installs, WooCommerce is by far and away the most popular e-commerce plugin.

 If you choose to go with WC, then you’re in good company: Harley Davidson, New Balance, and Entrepreneur are just a few of the big brands that use it.